Magic: The Gathering: Critical reviews

 In 2022, The Gamer and Kotaku reported on the increased product release schedule for Magic: The Gathering with The Gamer opining that the increased number of preview seasons for the game was leading to exhaustion within the community and had "drained the well of enthusiasm dry".
 Wizards released a commemorative product, Magic: The Gathering 30th Anniversary Edition, for $999; this product rereleased cards which were not sanctioned for tournament play.
 CNET stated that "it's not a practical purchase, it's a piece of art".
 Both WBUR and Vice reported that many fans were unhappy with the price point of the product.
 Vice commented that there is "a growing divide in the Magic: The Gathering community between the casual players and the collectors" as "some rich collectors have turned the cards into a kind of commodities market [...].
 Wizards of the Coast has increasingly catered to this kind of consumer" leading to products that are too expensive for many casual players.
 CNBC reported that "Bank of America downgraded the stock of Wizard of the Coast's owner, Hasbro" in November 2022 with analyst Jason Haas stating that changes to the Magic: The Gathering "brand amount to Hasbro 'killing its golden goose and highlighting that the "primary concern" is the overproduction of "Magic cards which has propped up Hasbro's recent results but is destroying the long-term value of the brand".

+Reception to crossovers

+Despite commercial success, Universes Beyond and Secret Lairs has had mixed reception among fans.
+The integration of IP into all formats and the higher cost of crossover cards were characterized as "ongoing complaints" by Magics head designer Mark Rosewater, although according to Rosewater, "that sentiment continually shrinks over time."

+In Polygon's look at Magics 2026 set schedule, Plante argues the Teenage Mutant Ninja Turtle set "widens the definition of what might 'fit' in Magic" and compared the universes to DC's Crisis on Infinite Earths.
+The creative changes have been compared to Fortnite's gradual inclusion of pop culture.
+Curtis Silver in Forbes argued there were many potential creative opportunities in adding TMNT to Magic, such as ooze effects and food tokens.
+The Gamer writer Eric Switzer framed the Dwight Schrute Secret Lair drop as "IP slop" and "cringe", questioning the connection between the character and his cards.